 If your dad is working on his spice cabinet, I highly suggest picking up a jar of silk chili from Burlap & Barrel.
 This particular chili comes from Kahramanmaras, Turkey, and is botanically identical to the Aleppo pepper.
 I love it because it's not too hot—just warm enough with some roasty tomato flavor.
 I add it to all sorts of dishes, from Kenji's crispy kale hash to Daniel's vodka sauce.

-When you're stuck at home, there is nothing better than pouring yourself a glass of wine and enjoying some good cheese, especially when it's really good cheese.
+After a long day, there is nothing better than pouring yourself a glass of wine and enjoying some good cheese, especially when it's really good cheese.
 Such is the case for this vacche rosse from Gustiamo, which Sho describes as "so, so, so buttery and good, and well worth the price."
 Dad can eat it on its own or grate it into anything that might call for Parmesan, which is just about everything.

 Good Grape Jelly

 My dad eats a peanut butter and jelly sandwich at least once a week.
 And he keeps it really classic.
 Jiff peanut butter and Smucker's grape jelly.
 While he prides himself on being a traditionalist, I'm going to take a risk this year and send him some fancy grape jelly.
 This one is made from Zibibbo, a large grape that's native to North Africa and Pantelleria (a small island in the Mediterranean).
-When it's cooked down, it's sweet and tangy, a perfect foil to that supermarket peanut butter I'm sure my dad will use.
+When it's cooked down, it's sweet and tangy, a perfect foil for that supermarket peanut butter I'm sure my dad will use.

 All the Mala